alfille/potholder/src/PotProcess.md

 ![](PotProcess2.png)

-Click the Edit button to make changes.
-(Either button).
+* Click the Edit button to make changes (either button)
+* Or, just double click on the data

 ### Field Types